core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 DoC server considerations
 -------------------------
-In the case of CNAME records n a DNS response, a DoC server SHOULD follow common DNS resolver behavior {{?RFC1034}} by resolving a CNAME until the originally requested resource record type is reached.
+In the case of CNAME records in a DNS response, a DoC server SHOULD follow common DNS resolver behavior {{?RFC1034}} by resolving a CNAME until the originally requested resource record type is reached.
 This reduces the number of message exchanges within an LLN.